 What you'll need to make this recipe

-These halloumi fries are made with just a few very simple ingredients!
+Like another one of my favorite quick appetizers, baked brie, these halloumi fries are made with just a few very simple ingredients!
 And really, beyond the cheese and the olive oil, the rest is optional.
 Here is what I use:

 - Extra virgin olive oil - Though you can dry fry halloumi, I prefer cooking it in olive oil.
 For this recipe, I like to use an olive oil with a rich, robust flavor and a peppery finish like our Spanish Hojiblanca EVOO or Greek Early Harvest EVOO--something that will stand up to the saltiness of the cheese and elevate its flavor.